-"... [t]he principal platform for international cooperation" (IRENA MTS)
+"...the principal platform for international cooperation" (IRENA MTS)

-REMAP: The development of IRENA's roadmap for doubling of the share of renewable energy by 2030 - REMAP 2030 - in 2013 included a 26-country analysis, 12 workshops and 3 global webinars including a two-day workshop in Abu Dhabi in November 2013 where REMAP findings were discussed with participant countries.
+- REMAP: The development of IRENA's roadmap for doubling of the share of renewable energy by 2030 REMAP 2030 in 2013 included a 26-country analysis, 12 workshops and 3 global webinars.
 This work was undertaken with support from a network of 82 national experts from 42 counties.

-Clean Energy Corridor: In June 2013, IRENA hosted a stakeholder meeting to discuss the Africa Clean Energy Corridor (CEC), which introduced critical insights into the needs and priorities of countries of the East and Southern Africa Power Pools.
-The meeting provided a unique opportunity for an open dialogue among 60 government officials, technical experts, utilities, the private sector, and international and multilateral institutions.
-The outcome of these discussions was used as a basis for the development of IRENA's programmatic work on the Africa CEC.

-Geothermal: To facilitate cross-regional cooperation and best practice sharing, a series of workshops on geothermal energy in the Andean region brought together stakeholders from government, the private sector and other interested institutions.
-As a result, some leading countries in the field of geothermal energy deployment - France, Iceland, Japan, Mexico and New Zealand - committed technical expertise to help build the capacity of the Andean countries, including the formulation of geothermal laws and regulations that will attract investments.
+At the time of the writing of this report, the REMAP 2030 conclusions were being discussed with participant countries in a two-day workshop in Abu Dhabi. - Clean Energy Corridor: In June 2013, IRENA hosted a stakeholder meeting to discuss the Africa Clean Energy Corridor (CEC), which introduced critical insights into the needs and priorities of countries of the East and Southern Africa Power Pools.
+The meeting provided a unique opportunity for an open dialogue among 60 government officials, technical experts, utilities, the private sector, international and multilateral institutions.
+The outcome of these discussions was used as a basis for the development of IRENA's programmatic work on the Africa CEC. - Geothermal: To facilitate cross-regional cooperation and best practice sharing, a series of workshops on geothermal energy in the Andean region brought together stakeholders from government, the private sector and other interested institutions.
+As a result, some leading countries in the field of geothermal energy deployment France, Iceland, Japan, Mexico and New Zealand committed technical expertise to help build the capacity of the Andean countries, including the formulation of geothermal laws and regulations that will attract investments. - International standards analysis identified some 570 standards related to renewable energy.
+This analysis has been welcomed by a wide range of stakeholders who are increasingly turning to IRENA for assistance and support, such as the ISO Strategic Advisory Group on Renewable Energy and Energy Efficiency which requested IRENA's support to map renewable energy standards requirements, and Regional Centre for

-International standards analysis identified some 570 standards related to renewable energy.
-This analysis has been welcomed by a wide range of stakeholders who are increasingly turning to IRENA for assistance and support, such as the ISO Strategic Advisory Group on Renewable Energy and Energy Efficiency which requested IRENA's support to map renewable energy standards requirements, and Regional Centre for Renewable Energy and Energy Efficiency (RCREEE) and the ECOWAS Centre for Renewable Energy and Energy Efficiency (ECREEE) seeking support in advancing quality assurance in their member countries.
+Renewable Energy and Energy Efficiency (RCREEE) and the ECOWAS Centre for Renewable Energy and Energy Efficiency (ECREEE) seeking support in advancing quality assurance in their member countries.